liam-py/Spark-Bytes-Team-3/README.md

 - **Notifications**: Email notifications for new events (opt-in/out)
 - **Analytics Dashboard**: Admin-only analytics and statistics
 - **Modern UI**: Built with Material UI
+- **Admin User Management**: Admins can view users and delete accounts with related data

 ## User Roles